-- Use mixed fishery MSY considerations provided by ICES to assess the compatibility of single-stock TACs with the ambition to safeguard the most vulnerable stock(s) caught in the fishery.
-When seeking mixed fisheries scenarios from ICES, options geared towards the recovery of depleted stocks should be prioritised rather than those focusing on the full exploitation of the more abundant stocks in the fishery. - Set TACs for more abundant stocks in mixed fisheries below the ICES single-stock maximum catch advice to account for mixed fishery interactions, and to ensure that no stocks in the fishery are fished above scientific advice. - Adopt spatial measures to reduce fishing pressure on more vulnerable species, including temporary and permanent closures, real-time closures and 'move-on' rules. - Ensure independent, reliable monitoring and full documentation of catches through observer coverage and Remote Electronic Monitoring (REM) with cameras to better understand catch composition in mixed fisheries and use this to inform further fisheries management. - Mandate the use of the best available technology and practices to improve the selectivity of fishing operations.
+- Use mixed fishery MSY considerations provided by ICES to assess the compatibility of singlestock TACs with the ambition to safeguard the most vulnerable stock(s) caught in the fishery.
+When seeking mixed fisheries scenarios from ICES, options geared towards the recovery of depleted stocks should be prioritised rather than those focusing on the full exploitation of the more abundant stocks in the fishery. - Set TACs for more abundant stocks in mixed fisheries below the ICES single-stock maximum catch advice to account for mixed fishery interactions, and to ensure that no stocks in the fishery are fished above scientific advice. - Adopt spatial measures to reduce fishing pressure on more vulnerable species, including temporary and permanent closures, real-time closures and 'move-on' rules. - Ensure independent, reliable monitoring and full documentation of catches through Remote Electronic Monitoring (REM) with cameras, supported by observer coverage as appropriate, to better understand catch composition in mixed fisheries and use this to inform further fisheries management. - Mandate the use of the best available technology and practices to improve the selectivity of fishing operations.
 A list of authorised mitigation measures should be made available for each active mixed fishery to support fishers.
-Inclusion of selectivity measures employed during fishing activity should be included within the legal requirement of logbook reporting to track progress and place the burden of proof onto fishers to prove they are doing everything possible and practicable to minimise unwanted catches. - Ensure that TAC decisions are based on scientific advice that incorporates ecosystem considerations, for example regarding predator-prey interactions (and commission such advice where these considerations are not yet fully reflected).
+Selectivity measures employed during fishing activity should be included within the legal requirement of logbook reporting to track progress and place the burden of proof onto fishers to prove they are doing everything possible and practicable to minimise unwanted catches. - Ensure that TAC decisions are based on scientific advice that fully incorporates ecosystem considerations, for example regarding predator-prey interactions (and commission such advice where these considerations are not yet fully reflected).
 We note the current use by ICES of multispecies modelling to account for food web dynamics in natural mortality values in the assessments of several species.
-However, there are concerns that this approach does not ensure that a sufficiently large biomass of forage fish (and other fish forming part of the prey of dependent predators) remains in the water or areas closed to fishing are fully accounted for21 to allow dependent predators to meet their needs.
-In light of various political commitments around maintaining food web integrity, conserving marine birds and mammals, and in line with the precautionary approach and the ecosystem-based approach, decision-makers should therefore: - (1) Ensure there are additional safeguards to guarantee that fisheries do not impact on the population health of dependent predators, particularly seabirds; - (2) Set TACs for forage fish below the relevant headline advice in order to account for ecosystem needs; and - (3) Request that ICES explores more ecologically robust alternative reference points, which set safe ecological limits for predators by accounting for not only the fish biomass predators consume (i.e. their physiological requirements) when breeding successfully, but, also the much greater biomass they require access to in order to do so (i.e. their ecological requirements).22
+However, there are concerns that this approach does not ensure that a sufficiently large biomass of forage fish (and other fish forming part of the prey of dependent predators) remains in the water or areas closed to fishing are fully accounted for to allow dependent predators to meet their needs.
+In light of various political commitments around maintaining food web integrity, conserving marine birds and mammals, and in line with the precautionary approach and the ecosystem-based approach, decision-makers should therefore: (1) Ensure there are additional safeguards to guarantee that fisheries do not impact on the population health of dependent predators, particularly seabirds;